shashwb/The-Universal-Will-To-Become/content/2017-02-01-the-fallen-time.md

 ---
 date: 2017-02-01
-title: "The Fallen Time"
+title: "From The (Political) Perspective of the Youth: Eden of the East"
 cover: "https://unsplash.it/400/300/?random?TheFallenTime"
-categories:
+# categories:
-    - Tech
-    - React
+#     - Stories
-tags:
+# tags:
-    - test
-    - something
+#     - Anime
-    - tagging
+#     - Analysis
 ---

 ## Hoc domum solitos veteremque nostrum